Elizabeth Gould (illustrator): Life and artistic career

+Legacy and commemoration

 A complete account of her life, The Story of Elizabeth Gould, was published by Alec Chisholm in 1944.
-Little was known about her until 1938 when a collection of her letters written from Australia was discovered.
-These letters were the basis for the book.
-Now housed in the Mitchell Library, the letters reveal her as a charming, cultured, and musically and artistically talented woman.
-Although the Goulds spent less than two years in Australia, the monumental seven-volume publication The Birds of Australia remains the definitive work on the subject.
+Little was known about her until 1938, when a collection of her letters written from Australia was discovered, which were the basis for the book.
+Now housed in the Mitchell Library, the letters reveal Elizabeth as a charming, cultured, talented woman, both a musically and artistically.
+A more recent book showcases hundreds of Gould's illustrations and documents her impressive yet short career as scientific illustrator.

 The Gouldian finch (Chloebia gouldiae) and Mrs. Gould's sunbird (Aethopyga gouldiae) were named in her honor.
 John Gould named the Gouldian Finch in memory of his wife, stating "It was with feelings of the purest affection that I ventured, in the folio edition, to dedicate this lovely bird to the memory of my late wife, who for many years laboriously assisted me with her pencil, accompanied me to Australia, and cheerfully interested herself in all my pursuits."
 Mrs. Gould's sunbird was also named for Elizabeth, this time by Nicholas Vigors, a friend of the Gould's and contributor to John Gould's work.

+Although the Goulds spent less than two years in Australia, The Birds of Australia remains the definitive work on the subject.

+A copy of A Century of Birds from the Himalaya Mountains, illustrated by Gould, and the property of Sir Stephen Glynne by original subscription, held ever since by the Gladstone family of Hawarden Castle, was offered for auction by Chrisities estimate £20,000–30,000 in July 2023.

 Attribution and contemporary scholarship

 There is a growing body of critical research exploring the attribution of Elizabeth's work to her husband.
-His own role in producing the lithographs has been questioned and examples of his style of drawing have been submitted to suggest that the actual drawing and coloring is likely the sole work of Elizabeth.
-Her role as sole artist of their first collection A Century of Birds from the Himalaya Mountains was acknowledged on every lithograph with the attribution "Drawn from Nature and on Stone by E. Gould."
-Subsequent collections used "J & E Gould."
-The Birds of Australia includes a number of attributions to "J & E Gould."
-However, scholars feel that Elizabeth's exhaustive work creating an archive of preparatory drawings for the lithographs before her death was not adequately recognized.
+His own role in producing the lithographs has been questioned and examples of his style of drawing have been examined, which suggest that the actual drawing and coloring is likely to have been the sole work of Elizabeth.

+Her role as sole artist of their first collection A Century of Birds from the Himalaya Mountains was acknowledged on every lithograph, with the attribution "Drawn from Nature and on Stone by E. Gould."
+Subsequent collections used "J & E Gould".
+Birds of Australia includes a number of attributions to "J & E Gould".
+Scholars feel that Elizabeth's exhaustive work creating an archive of preparatory drawings for the lithographs before her death was not adequately recognized.